xvzf/htw-saar-vaa/README.md

 ##### Election
 > The election algorithm used here is a derivate of the wave algorithm.
 The implementation is done in `internal/node/consensus.go`

+> The election process has been encapsulated into its own module/extension and will be re-used in different scenarios

 A random number of nodes starts a distributed election based on an echo algorithm.
 The winner will start the distributed concensus.
 The largest `node-id` should win.